 The Apple graphics solution isn't quite able to compete on the same level as the AMD discrete graphics, but it's not far off.
 In our tests the 8-core GPU in the M1 MacBook Pro scored significantly better than the 2.0GHz Intel MacBook Pro, with Intel graphics, sure it couldn't catch the graphics processor in the 16in MacBook Pro, but it didn't do too badly.

-Right now the M1 Mac GPU options consist of a 8-core GPU or a 7-core GPU, but it's rumoured that Apple is working on producing a GPU with up to 32-cores.
+Right now the M1 Mac GPU options consist of a 8-core GPU or a 7-core GPU, we certainly wouldn't recommend the 7-core options, and even the 8-core option might not meet the needs of creative professionals.
+The good news is it's rumoured that Apple is working on producing a GPU with up to 32-cores.

 We touched on this earlier, but design has become more complicated of late from a displays standpoint.
 Once, you'd have wanted a high-end matte display from a company like Eizo, with almost perfect colour reproduction.

-Some traditional graphic designers reel when confronted by the glossy displays found on an iMac (although it has to be said that these displays aren't as glossy as they were a few generations ago).
+Some traditional graphic designers reel when confronted by the glossy displays found on an iMac (although it has to be said that these displays aren't as glossy as they were a few generations ago - partly because they are so much brighter - and the 27in iMac has the option of nano-textured glass which banishes reflections).

 But things aren't so simple.
 Many designers work primarily on projects intended entirely for screen, including digital magazines, websites, and app interfaces.
 High-res displays are a further consideration.

-Apple's mobile devices all boast Retina displays, and nearly all of its desktops do too - only the entry-level 21in iMac lacks one, so avoid that.
+Apple's mobile devices all boast Retina displays, and nearly all of its desktops do too - only the entry-level 21.5in iMac lacks one, so avoid that.
 Apple also offers various screen technologies such as True Tone (which adjusts the colours to suit the ambient light), Wide colour (P3) and up to 500 nits brightness.
+If you are concerned about how True Tone might affect colour accuracy you can turn the feature off.

 You must consider whether your role will primarily entail creating content for such displays, and buy a Mac accordingly.